Project Suggestions for CS/MA 615

 - Parallelize the code.

-This isn't as hard as it sounds.
-Dan O'Malley has written a bit of wrapper code to use MPI with Gambit,
+There is a wrapper code to use MPI with Gambit,

 and one can block the matrix multiplications so that computations on all coarse triangles are done in parallel.

 Just for u=0 on the boundary of the domain.
 A one-person project.

 - Implement periodic boundary conditions on a square.